|

 products with little to no ginkgo in them, leading Consumerlab to suggest

-“ginkgo is among the most adulterated herbs.”" - That's why I
+“ginkgo is among the most adulterated herbs.”" - That's why I stay

-studies don't.
+other studies don't.
 I've been taking Nature's Way, Ginkgold.
 I get the

 paid version of Consumerlab and I thought it was strange that they didn't